hetmanskyi-cloud/AWS/terraform/modules/endpoints/README.md

 - Restrict egress rules to necessary IP addresses and ports to improve security in production environments.
 - Avoid using `0.0.0.0/0` in production unless strictly required.

+### Testing Environment Note
+- Current configuration allows all outbound traffic (`0.0.0.0/0`) for testing purposes.
+- This is acceptable for testing but must be reviewed and restricted before production use.

 ### CloudWatch Logs
 - Enable CloudWatch Logs for detailed monitoring and troubleshooting.
 - Use a dedicated KMS key for log encryption and ensure key rotation is enabled.